01 of 09

 After the crossing, you will want to enter the inner courtyard of Trinity College through the arch.
 It will be a revelation - a wide-open space with the impressive campanile at its center awaits you.
 The effect can be stunning, so watch out for fellow visitors stopping dead in their tracks right in front of you.
 Also, watch out for the more daring students trying to cycle through the narrow entrance!
 Immediately after coming out into the open again you will be invited to join the tour of Trinity College for a fee of € 10.
 As this includes the entrance fee for the library and the Book of Kells it is a worthwhile option.
 Should you have no time or restricted funds just have a look around the college grounds and then exit through the same... gateway again.

 After leaving Trinity College and turning left you will have to brave throngs of people waiting to catch a bus.
-On your right, you will see Molly Malone - her statue in a very kitschy music-hall-style at least also called "The Tart with the Cart".
+On your right, you will see Molly Malone - her statue in a very kitschy music-hall-style is also called "The Tart with the Cart".
 Nearly every tourist has his or her photo taken here and some scurrilous street "performers" regularly frequent the site.
 Watching for a few minutes before continuing to Grafton Street can be very amusing.Continue to 6 of 9 below.

 06 of 09